Park Study Tour

 Creating dual-purpose spaces for recreation and flood management to improve livability amid climate challenges.
 Houston has been on the forefront of this work that will be important to ever-more Americans as our climate continues to evolve to become warmer and wetter in many places.

-Registration covers all tour activities and group transportation, and includes dinner Wednesday; breakfast, lunch, and dinner Thursday; and breakfast and lunch Friday.
+Registration covered all tour activities, group transportation, and dinner on Wednesday, breakfast, lunch, and dinner on Thursday, and breakfast and lunch on Friday.

-Flights and lodging are not included, but there is a designated hotel, offering a discounted group rate, where we will start and end our programming each day.
+Flights and lodging were not included, but there was a designated hotel, offering a discounted group rate, where we started and ended our programming each day.